AdaCore/spark2014/lrm/source/packages.rst

     package Y
     with
-       Abstract_State => (A, B, D,
+       Abstract_State => (A, B,
                           Volatile => (Input => C)),
-       Initializes    => (A, Another_Package => D)
+       Initializes    => A
-    is                          -- Four abstract state names are declared A, B, C & D.
+    is                          -- Three abstract state names are declared A, B & C.
-                                -- A is ininialized during the elaboration of Y or -- its non-visible subordinate packages.
+                                -- A is ininialized during the elaboration of Y or -- its private descendants.
        ...                      -- C is designated as a volatile input and cannot appear -- in an initializes aspect clause
-				-- D is initialized by a different visible package -- B is not initialized during package initialization. end Y;
+                                -- B is not initialized during the elaboration of Y -- or its private descendants.
+    end Y;

+    package Z
+    with
+       Abstract_State => A,
+       Initializes    => null
+    is                          -- Package Z has an abstract state name A declared but the -- elaboration of Z and its private descendants do not -- perform any initialization during elaboration.
+      ...

+    end Z;

 Initial Condition Aspect
 ^^^^^^^^^^^^^^^^^^^^^^^^